nsgrantham/ggdark/README.md

 Installation
 ------------

-You can install ggdark from github with:
+You can install ggdark from GitHub with:

 ``` r
 # install.packages("devtools")